-But strong prejudice existed, and General John J. Pershing, commander of the American Expeditionary Forces in the Western Front, warned the French military what they were taking on.
+But strong prejudice among American officers was ever-present.
+General John J. Pershing, commander of the American Expeditionary Forces in the Western Front, warned the French military what they were taking on.
 (Fortunately, the 369th unit was unaware of Pershing’s actions until much later.)

 Pershing sent out a pamphlet entitled: “Secret Information Concerning the Black American Troops.”
 The directive warns the French that if they work too closely or too well with the members of the 369th, then Americans would hold it against them:

 “The increasing number of Negroes in the United States (about 15,000,000) would create for the white race in the Republic a menace of degeneracy were it not that an impassable gulf has been made between them…”